mjanowiecki/metadata-editing-python/README.md

 **findFuzzyMatchesWithinAList.py**<br>Matches nearly identical strings within a list (or a column of a CSV) using fuzzywuzzy.
 It produces CSV with the matches and a CSV with the strings that could not be matched.

-**getLinkForEachUniqueValue.py**<br>This script takes a list of unique values from a CSV, and searches for them in second CSV.
-In the second CSV, each value will be in a column where each cell has multiple value separated by a delimiter.
-The script will loop through this column and find an identifier or link for each unique value.

 **guessLanguage.py**<br>Guesses the language of items from their titles using langdetect.

 ## merge